Why I Stopped Trusting OTC Hair and Skincare Brands

 What to Look for:

-Botanical Extracts (chamomile, rosemary, aloe vera)
+Botanical Extracts (e.g., chamomile, rosemary, aloe vera)

 What to Avoid: